Follow the step by step process or choose what situation that best describes you:

 The LSAT is a three and a half hour long standardized test with the following sections:

-Apply online through the LSAC to take the LSAT, which is given in October, December, February and June, on Saturdays and Wednesdays, in the following South Dakota test centers:
+Apply online through the LSAC to take the LSAT, which is given in November, January, March and June, on Saturdays and Mondays, in the following South Dakota test centers:

 Receiving Your Score